 - acquisitions for the Guggenheim’s permanent collection

-Conceived to engage artists, curators, educators, and a range of other audiences, Guggenheim UBS MAP seeks to catalyze dialogue and creative interaction both regionally and globally, fostering lasting relationships among institutions, artists, scholars, museumgoers, and online communities.
+Conceived to engage artists, curators, educators, and the public, MAP seeks to catalyze dialogue and creative interaction both regionally and globally, fostering lasting relationships among institutions, artists, scholars, museumgoers, and online communities.
 The program builds on and reflects the Solomon R. Guggenheim Foundation’s distinguished history of internationalism, as manifest today in its global network of museums and wide-ranging art and education programs.
 The initiative’s curatorial statement grew out of an institutional self-analysis, which asked how a museum might most effectively reflect the global multiplicity of cultural practices.

 For each phase of the initiative, a curator from each focus region is invited to take up a residency at the Guggenheim for a two-year period.
 The curators are selected from nominations submitted by advisory committees comprising experts from each of the three regions.

 Shortly after she began her residency, June Yap, Guggenheim UBS MAP Curator, South and Southeast Asia, shared insights from her research process.
 A few months after No Country: Contemporary Art for South and Southeast Asia opened at the Solomon R. Guggenheim Museum in New York, she spoke about the project, its online components, and South and Southeast Asian art during a symposium held at the Queens Museum.